foliant-docs/foliantcontrib.dbdoc/README.md

 `scheme`
 :   If `true` — the platuml code for database scheme will be generated.
 Default: `true`

+`strict`
+:   If `true` — the build will fail if connection to database cannot be established.
+If `false` — the preprocessor will skip the tag with warning.
+Default: `false`

 `filters`
 :   SQL-like operators for filtering the results.
 More info in the **Filters** section.